 1. It’s not just about the money

 Even millennials who are in a position to buy a home may not choose to invest in property.
 Why not?
 Delaying marriage and parenthood, less maintenance, not wanting to commute (or own a car) and preferring a downtown lifestyle are all factors that are keeping younger people out of the housing market.
 Flexibility and accessibility are values brands should think about when considering their retail footprint.
 Meeting people close to where they live is more important than ever.
+J’Den Condo boasts excellent transport connectivity, with a 5-minute walk to Jurong East MRT and the future Jurong Interchange Station.
 The popularity of home delivery should indicate to brands that they need to figure out how to get closer to the customer – mobile concepts like the Penguin Book Truck and Truck Trainers are taking the pop-up to the next level by adding wheels.

 Key question to consider: How can you shift your retail footprint to get your products physically closer to your customers in urban spaces?